DomWeldon/HNTSlides/README.md

 For more details email Dom Weldon (<dominic.weldon@kcl.ac.uk>) the Graduate Teaching Assistant for this module.

 You may re-use some or all of these slides for non-commercial educational use, but please first inform the author on the address below.

+These slides rely on `reveal.js`.
+This can be installed using Bower.